MemorySanitizer (MSan) is a detector of uninitialized reads based on compiler instrumentation (LLVM).

 Instrumented libraries are enabled with a separate flag because certain smaller targets do not need them.
 This applies to targets such as

-d8.
-I.e., when building those targets you may, but do not have to, set this flag.
-Larger targets like Chrome and most chromium test binaries will definitely require it.
+d8, which do not depend on any external libraries.
+When building those targets you may set this flag, but doing so will not bring any additional benefit.
+Larger targets like Chrome and most Chromium test binaries will definitely require it.

 Note that setting this flag will add a number (<100) of extra steps to the build.
 These steps will have names such as